avalanche123/MicroKernelBundle/README.md

 Internally, the Micro Kernel uses a technique, that adds no overhead to Symfony 2 routing process.
-It is achieved by replacing the regular 'core.request' event listener, that is defined in the guts of the WebBundle, and replcing it with the one the Micro Kernel Http\Server class provides.
+It is achieved by replacing the regular 'core.request' event listener, that is defined in the guts of the WebBundle, and replcing it with the one the Micro Kernel MicroKernel class provides.
 The new listener internally uses the WebBundle one.
 If the route is matched by the server, it stops further processing and executes the $callback, returning the Response, otherwise - normal request processing loop takes place.